-What is the real role of Networks?
+What is the role of Networks?

 Are Network Team Leaders appointed by an Elder?

-Yes.
+They are appointed by the Moderator, and the Coordinator of the Networks.
 Additionally, each Network Leader chooses a Network Team to work with them to serve the churches in their Network.

 What is the role of the Network Leaders?